ARBHUTTO/Case-Study-/README.md

 case_when() assigns seasons based on the month value. trip_duration is calculated as the difference between ended_at and started_at in seconds.
 Remove rows with negative trip duration: filter(trip_duration >= 0) keeps only rows with non-negative trip durations.
-This code snippet processes the data according to the steps you provided.
-Make sure to adjust the dataframe name if it differs from data.

 Visualization
 install.packages("ggplot2")